industrial-edge/qr-code-scanner/docs/Installation.md

 - Connect your Industrial Edge App Publisher to your docker engine
 - Connect your Industrial Edge App Publisher to your Industrial Edge Managment System

-### Upload Scanner App suing the Industrial Edge App Publisher
+### Upload Scanner App using the Industrial Edge App Publisher

 - Create a new application using the Industrial Publisher
 - Add a app new version